vbotka/ansible-runner/docs/source/events-example1.rst

 Test negative result
 ^^^^^^^^^^^^^^^^^^^^

-Let's modify the playbook so that it'll fail.
+Let's modify the playbook so that it will fail.
 For example (8)

 .. code-block:: yaml
    :linenos:
    :emphasize-lines: 1

-   cntrlr> cat ~/.ansible/runner/test_02/project/pb-01.yml
+   shell> cat ~/.ansible/runner/test_02/project/pb-01.yml
    - hosts: test_02
      remote_user: admin
      gather_facts: no